 The need for interventional research to evaluate approaches to better prevent and treat delirium has been recognized internationally, including in palliative care.4 However, no consensus that takes patient, family and expert views into account exists to guide researchers to select study outcomes and their corresponding measures.
 This has led to variability in outcome selection and measurement, jeopardizing efforts to improve clinical care through comparison, leverage and synthesis of existing evidence.
 There are significant gaps in knowledge to inform optimal delirium care for people receiving palliative care, with limited studies of comparative effectiveness and harms of interventions to prevent and/or treat delirium.

-The development of a core outcome set (COS) is one method of promoting consistency of outcome selection and measurement among studies evaluating similar interventions in similar populations.5 COS are established using rigorous processes: including, firstly, identification of outcomes and measures in published and ongoing studies; interviews with patient and family members to ascertain outcomes important to them; followed by iterative consensus processes involving both those who design and use research, including patients and their family.6, 7 The value of a COS has been recognised in other specialties for more than two decades,8 but they have only more recently been considered in the field of palliative care.9-11 A COS facilitates consistent outcome use following their development, as exemplified by the rheumatoid arthritis COS published in 1994,12 which has been used by over 80% of registered trials since then.13
+The development of a core outcome set is one method of promoting consistency of outcome selection and measurement among studies evaluating similar interventions in similar populations.5 Core outcome sets are established using rigorous processes: including, firstly, identification of outcomes and measures in published and ongoing studies; interviews with patient and family members to ascertain outcomes important to them; followed by iterative consensus processes involving both those who design and use research, including patients and their family.6, 7 The value of a core outcome set has been recognised in other specialties for more than two decades,8 but they have only more recently been considered in the field of palliative care.9-11 A core outcome set facilitates consistent outcome use following their development, as exemplified by the rheumatoid arthritis core outcome set published in 1994,12 which has been used by over 80% of registered trials since then.13

-Therefore, as the first step towards the development of such a COS for studies of interventions designed to prevent and/or treat delirium in palliative care, our aim was to evaluate the scope and variability of outcomes, their definitions, measures, and timing of measures from published clinical studies of interventions, including quality improvement projects.14 These data, in combination with those derived from interviews with clinicians, delirium survivors and family members, will subsequently be used to inform development of a Delphi questionnaire to identify outcomes considered critically important for inclusion in the delirium palliative care COS.
+Therefore, as the first step towards the development of such a core outcome set for studies of interventions designed to prevent and/or treat delirium in palliative care, our aim was to evaluate the scope and variability of outcomes, their definitions, measures, and timing of measures from published clinical studies of interventions, including quality improvement projects.14 These data, in combination with those derived from interviews with clinicians, delirium survivors and family members, will subsequently be used to inform development of a Delphi questionnaire to identify outcomes considered critically important for inclusion in the delirium palliative care core outcome set.

 Methods